 GCA strives to recognize students who achieve academic success.
-Students achieving academic awards each quarter will receive a letter notifying them of their success.
-Awards for the year are calculated on the average of coursework over four quarters following the criteria for each award and will receive a certificate at the annual awards assembly.
+Awards for the year are calculated on the average of coursework following the criteria for each award and will receive a certificate at the annual awards assembly.
+The evaluation of awards will include all grades earned through the end of April.

-Academic Award of Excellence -- Any graduating senior who has achieved A's in all high school four-year courses to be given at the year-end Awards Assembly.
+Academic Award of Excellence -- Any graduating senior who has achieved A's in all high school four-year core courses to be given at the year-end Awards Assembly.

-Dean's List -- Full-time high school students enrolled in two or more ACP, AP, and/or CCP courses (provided two or more ACP courses are offered at GCA) achieving a weighted 4.0 GPA on their report card in all coursework for the quarter may earn their place on the Dean's List.
-Students taking CCP courses must provide proof of grade (screen shot) via email to the Student Services Coordinator for their CCP course grade at the GCA grading period to be eligible for this honor.
+Dean's List -- Full-time high school students enrolled in two or more ACP, AP, and/or CCP courses (provided two or more ACP courses are offered at GCA) achieving a weighted 4.0 GPA in all coursework for the quarter may earn their place on the Dean's List.
+Students taking CCP courses must provide proof of grade (screen shot) via email to the Student Services Coordinator.

-Honor Roll -- Full-time middle or high school students achieving a 92 to 100 average on their report card in all coursework for the quarter may earn their place on the Honor Roll each quarter of the school year.
+Honor Roll -- Full-time middle or high school students averaging a 92 to 100 for the quarter.
+The yearly award is based on the average of grades earned through the end of April.

-Merit Roll -- Full-time middle or high school students achieving an 83 to 91 average on their report card in all coursework for the quarter may earn their place on the Merit Roll each quarter of the school year.
+Merit Roll -- Full-time middle or high school students averaging an 83 to 91 for the quarter.
+The yearly award is based on the average of grades earned through the end of April.